shadowezz/Productiv/docs/UserGuide.md

 #### Listing all deliverables: `list`

-Shows a list of all deliverables in the deliverable list.
+Shows a list of all deliverables in your deliverable list.

 Format: `list`